-Habitat, diet and feeding habits
+Habitat, diet & feeding habits

-It is found in most ranges of habitats, but prefers savannah and semiarid grassland and is rare in deserts and dense forests.
-It seems to thrive in dense sand forests as I have seen through my own research.
+It is found in most habitats but prefers savannah and semiarid grassland and is rare in deserts and dense forests.
+It seems to thrive in sand forests as I have seen through my own research.
 The slender mongoose is mostly active during the day, though it may occasionally hunt during warm moonlit nights.
-Their main diet is insects, but they do also eat rodents, lizards, snakes, amphibians, carrion and even fruit.
+Their main diet is insects, but they do also eat small rodents, lizards, snakes, amphibians, carrion and even fruit.
 Being one of the few mongoose species adept at climbing, they also climb trees to capture birds and feed on eggs in nests.
-Mongooses are famous for being able to capture and eat venomous snakes, and slender mongoose is no exception, though it is not too common.
+Mongooses are famous for being able to capture and eat venomous snakes, and slender mongoose is no exception, though it is not common.

-Behavior and reproduction
+Behavior & reproduction

 The slender mongoose is listed as least concern by the IUCN Red List.
 It is an extremely adaptable species, with 50 subspecies spread throughout sub-Saharan Africa.
 The black mongoose (Herpestes flavescens) in Namibia is often considered a separate species.
-In the past it was targeted as a carrier of rabies, and in some areas humans did try to exterminate them, to little success.
+In the past it was targeted as a carrier of rabies, and in some areas, humans did try to exterminate them, to little success.